moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 ## Security Considerations for Vendor Selection

 Security is a top priority in GitLab's vendor selection process and GitLab's stakeholders are committed to partnering with vendors who prioritize the protection of sensitive data and maintain robust security measures.
-As such, Security Risk thoroughly evaluates each vendor's security practices, including their adherence to industry standards, compliance with relevant regulations, and track record regarding data security incidents.
+As such, Security Risk thoroughly evaluates each vendor's security practices, including their adherence to industry standards, compliance with relevant regulations, and monitor BitSight regarding data security incidents.
 GitLab's aim is to establish partnerships with vendors who share our commitment to maintaining the highest standards of security, safeguarding GitLab's data, and upholding the trust of our stakeholders.
 Below are some examples of the types of vendors Security Risk evaluates and some recommendations to ask the vendor before making a final determination for procuring services.

 </details>